 Hybrid coatings are a combination of quartz and polymer.
 That type, which claims to have the best of both worlds, is supposedly harder and creates a protective shell around the vehicle.
 However, there’s no evidence that hybrid coatings offer any extra protection than other types of coating.

-Ceramic Coating for Cars Pricing
+Key Features of Ceramic Coatings for Cars

 Ease of Use

 Since not all car owners are DIY gurus, one thing to look for in the ceramic coating product is easy application.
 Even if you have no prior experience with coatings or special skills beyond knowing how to wash your car, you should still be able to use the coating with relative ease.
-A good product shouldn’t require extra tools or equipment to use it, either.
+A good product shouldn’t require extra tools or equipment to use it.

 Level of Hardness